IPL auction: Arshdeep bought by Punjab Kings for ₹18 crore, Rabada goes to GT for ₹10.75 crore

-Left-arm seamer Arshdeep Singh's consistency earned him a massive bid of Rs 18 crore from Punjab Kings via the Right to Match card while South African speedster Kagiso Rabada was bought for Rs 10.75 crore by Gujarat Titans in the IPL mega auction here on Sunday.
+Left-arm seamer Arshdeep Singh's consistency earned him a massive bid of ₹18 crore from Punjab Kings via the Right to Match card while South African speedster Kagiso Rabada was bought for ₹10.75 crore by Gujarat Titans in the IPL mega auction here on Sunday.

-Chennai Super Kings started with the first bid for Arshdeep, whose base price was Rs two crore.
+Chennai Super Kings started with the first bid for Arshdeep, whose base price was ₹2 crore.

 Eventually, after an intense bidding war, the seamer was bought back by Punjab Kings who exercised the right to match option to complete the deal.